catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/cli.rst

           Python can be automatically installed using the `Scoop <https://scoop.sh>`_ command-line installer.

-          Once Scoop is installed, open PowerShell or a Command Prompt and run the following command to install Python:
+          Once Scoop is installed, open PowerShell and run the following command to install Python:

           .. code-block:: powershell